ncbi/ribovore/00README.txt

 ##############################################################################
 SAMPLE RUN

-This example runs the script ribotyoer.pl on a sample file of 16 sequences.
+This example runs the script ribotyper.pl on a sample file of 16 sequences.

 You can run ribotyper only on sequence files that are in directories to which you have write permission.
 Therefore, the first step is to copy the